 While we've been following—nay, obsessed with—Lizarraga and her mad mural skills for quite some time, we were curious as to how the Piedmont-based painter would describe her art-slash-decor to those unfamiliar with her portfolio.

 Her mission is accomplished.
-Lizarraga's singular style seems to connect with people on a visceral level and is also getting attention from myriad magazines—such as Elle Decor,AD, Martha Stewart Living, and Dwell—that regularly feature her work.
-To understand her art's ability to bewitch is to understand the young girl who grew up in West Marin decorating the rooms of a dollhouse made by her grandmother and the wending journey she later took to find her life's passion and develop her craft.
+Lizarraga's singular style seems to connect with people on a visceral level and is also getting attention from myriad magazines—think Elle Decor,AD, Martha Stewart Living, and Dwell—that regularly feature her work.
+To understand her art's ability to bewitch is to understand the young girl who grew up in West Marin decorating the rooms of a dollhouse made by her grandmother and then later the wending journey she took to find her passion and develop her craft.

 Lizarraga's home is characteristic of her luxe, maximalist style and, of course, its walls are covered with her own exquisite designs.
 (Christopher Stark)

-Lizarraga went to college focused on fashion, which remains a great inspiration for her.
-After some time, however, she started to question if it was the right career.
+In college,, Lizarraga focused on fashion, which remains a great inspiration for her.
+After some time, though, she started to question whether it was the right career.

-Enter a study-abroad program in Florence, Italy, and a coveted apprenticeship with a restorer who worked on pieces for the local church and museums like the Uffizi Gallery.
-"This gave me the amazing opportunity to access the private libraries at the Uffizi.
+Enter a study-abroad program in Florence, Italy, and a coveted apprenticeship with a restorer who worked on pieces for the local church and museums like the Uffizi Gallery, an opportunity she's still gushing about.
+"This gave me access to the private libraries at the Uffizi.
 Think about this: You could go into the library and take out sketches from Michelangelo or Leonardo.
-It was absolutely incredible," Lizarraga remembers.
+It was absolutely incredible."